Goa court to pronounce verdict in Tarun Tejpal case on May 19 | Law-Order

 A sessions court in Goa on Wednesday said it will pronounce the verdict in the Tarun Tejpal case on May 19.

-The former Tehelka editor-in-chief is accused of sexually assaulting a female colleague inside the elevator of a luxury hotel in Goa in 2013.
+The former Tehelka editor-in-chief, who was present in the court on Wednesday, is accused of sexually assaulting a female colleague inside the elevator of a luxury hotel in Goa in 2013.

-The additional district court was to pronounce the verdict on April 27 but judge Kshama Joshi had adjourned the verdict to May 12.
+The additional district court was to pronounce the verdict on April 27, but judge Kshama Joshi had then adjourned the verdict to May 12.

 The Goa police registered an FIR against Tejpal in November 2013 following which he was arrested.